bryanchance/flow/README.md

 ```

-# Redis
+# PostgreSQL
-[Redis](https://redis.io) is used for database storage for workflow metadata, user accounts, and queueing.
+[PostgreSQL](https://www.postgresql.org) is used for database storage for workflow metadata, user accounts, and queueing.

 # Minio
 [Minio](https://min.io/) is used for workflow input and output storage.
 Minio is lightweight